 hi :)

 I’m Arthur and I love learning and building.
-I’m interested in medicine, particularly using machine learning to advance therapeutics and procedures for remedying neurological diseases.
+I’m interested in neuroscience and AI, particularly methods that help us understand how we think and learn as well as applications to advance technology for remedying disease.

-I love trying new cafes and restaurants, reading, practicing taekwondo, and consuming Korean media.
+I love trying new cafes and restaurants, reading, and practicing taekwondo.
 I’m also learning to blog and slowly finding my content fit.
-Right now, I want to learn more about VC, protein design, geometric deep learning, food as medicine, foreign languages, world modeling, and digital humans.
+Right now, I want to learn more about VC, protein design, geometric deep learning, dynamical systems, food as medicine, foreign languages, world modeling, and digital humans.

-Say hi at artliang [at] mit [dot] edu, I’m always looking for good reads!
+Say hi at artliang [at] mit [dot] edu, I’m always looking for good reads and eats!

 - study Computer Science and Neuroscience and Mathematics at MIT.

-- research with Manolis Kellis’s group and Tommi S. Jaakkola’s group @ CSAIL, investigating protein representational learning, protein structure-language latent embeddings, and controlled protein generation with flow matching, diffusion, and language models.
+- research with Manolis Kellis’s group @ CSAIL, developing new methods for protein representational learning and substructure-aware protein language models.

 - cook for people and throw themed pop-ups around campus with MIT MINCE.